 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week’s term is heuristic.

-Heuristics (from the Greek “to discover”) are mental rules of thumb or shortcuts that allow our brains to process information and arrive at conclusions more quickly.
-A post not long ago covered philosophical razors, which are a type of logical heuristic.
-This post will cover psychological heuristics, which you probably use without even realizing it.
+A heuristic (from the Greek “to discover”) is a mental rule of thumb or shortcut that allows our brains to process information and arrive at conclusions more quickly.
+I recently wrote about philosophical razors, which are a type of logical heuristic.
+This post will cover psychological heuristics, which you probably use regularly without even realizing it.

 Heuristics aren’t necessarily a bad thing.
 They’re efficient, they don’t require conscious thought, and they handle unimportant stuff pretty well.
-The problem comes when we get too attached to our conclusions and believe that we arrived at them logically, failing to see that our mind just made a flying leap and that’s where it happened to land.
+The problem comes when we get too attached to our conclusions and believe that we arrived at them logically.
+Despite the logical appearance, our mind just made a flying leap and that’s where it happened to land.